adjust/ios_sdk/doc/sociomantic_plugin.md

     NSString *const SCMCustomerTargeting;
     ```

-2. Before sending any Sociomantic you should set a partner id as shown below:
+2. Before sending any Sociomantic you should set a partner ID as shown below:

     ```objc
     #import "ADJSociomantic.h"